Guybrush3791/boolean-uk-2-fortnox-doc/README.md

   ![Obsidian.md](__assets/images/obsidian-main-img.png)

-  This repository is build for the [Obsidian.md](https://obsidian.md/).
+  This repository is build for [Obsidian.md](https://obsidian.md/).
 If you don't have it, please download through you application manager.

 ## Clone repository